 If you’re wondering where to take the best photos in Iceland, these are the places you need to add to your list.
 Hint: bookmark this article before you head overseas!

-Another incredible spot was Skaftarhreppur, an incredibly large valley that is one of the most underrated photographic spots in Iceland.
+Another incredible spot was Skaftarhreppur, an incredibly large valley that is one of the most underrated photographic places in Iceland.

 Iceland’s notorious Black Church, located on the Snæfellsnes Peninsula is a truly spectacular destination.
 Built on a bed of solidified lava, Búðakirkja is a photographers dream.
 The Black Church stands out from its landscape, offering an incredible juxtaposition from any angle.